frenetic-lang/tutorials/08-NCMultiSwitch.md

 ## A Reusable Firewall Using Sequential Composition

 Now that basic connectivity works, your goal is to apply exactly the same access control policy you built in the last chapter to this new network.
-Unfortunately, you cannot simply reuse the firewall in its current form, since it has baked-in the routing policy for the one-switch network.
+Unfortunately, you cannot simply reuse the firewall in its current form, since it has baked-in the forwarding policy for the one-switch network.

 Your policy from [Chapter 7][Ch7] probably has this shape:

 ```
-let routing = (* routing for 1 switch only *)
+let forwarding = (* forwarding for 1 switch only *)

 let firewall =
   if (* traffic allowed *) then
-    routing
+    forwarding
   else
     drop

 firewall
 ```

-To truly separate the routing policy from the firewall policy, you will use Frenetic's _sequential composition_  operator.
+To truly separate the forwarding policy from the firewall policy, you will use Frenetic's _sequential composition_  operator.
 Sequential composition lets you take any two policies, `P` and `Q`, and run them in sequence:

 ```